 If you’ve ever cleaned up spilled beer, you know how sticky it gets.
 However, beer soap isn’t stick at all.
 Perhaps it’s the fact that beer soap requires no extra ingredients including preservatives that makes the bar have a surprisingly smooth and milky feel.
 Whatever the reason, it’s a good feeling knowing that your hands aren’t going to stick to each other after you’ve washed your hands.

 Some commercial soaps lather well but use dangerous chemicals.
 Some artisan soaps (not including Dr. Squatch) don’t lather enough, making soaping up and shaving difficult.
 Beer soap, however, is the happy medium between the two.
-While it is made with all natural ingredients, beer soap is known to create a welcoming and frothy lather that allows for a closer shave while moisturizing the skin.
+While it is made with natural ingredients, beer soap is known to create a welcoming and frothy lather that allows for a closer shave while moisturizing the skin.

 It Moisturizes and Fights Acne